 So this lens has worked really well for me for most of the time that I’ve been filming weddings, generally for the evening.

 Sometimes for the first dance and things like that, I generally use a 16 to 35 millimeter.

 We are talking about the best budget lens for wedding photography.

-Why I like this lens real-world scenarios on why I use this lens, and why it’s something that I’m actually reviewing and want to recommend to you.
+Why I like this real-world lens scenario on why I use this lens, and why it’s something that I’m actually reviewing and want to recommend to you.